notjosse/Stokk/readme.md

 # Stock API Flask App

-This app will contain an api that returns data on queried stock market apps.
+This app will return data on queried stock market tickers.
-The backend will call the iexcloud cloud api to fetch financial data.
+The backend will call the Nasdaq api to fetch financial data.

 ## Import Requirements